DocHatty/associative-dreaming-mcp-server/README.md

 ## Related Work

 This complements tools like [unconventional-thinking](https://github.com/stagsz/unconventional-thinking).
-While that server generates "unreasonable thoughts" and branches, Associative Dreaming is designed for *rhizomatic wandering* with explicit operations (Drift/Return/Collision) and a focus on reframing rather than mere exploration.
+While that server generates "unreasonable thoughts" and branches, Associative Dreaming focuses on *rhizomatic wandering* with explicit operations (Drift/Return/Collision) and reframing rather than mere exploration.

 ## Building